wdeforest23/wdeforest23/README.md

 ![github banner](./github_readme_banner_2.png)

 ### 💁‍♂️ About Me...
-- I'm currently a Data Scientist @ Collective Data Solutions where I help turn high-volume mobile signals into privacy-conscious, model-ready data feeds
+- I'm currently a Data Scientist @ Collective Data Solutions where I help turn high-volume mobile device signals into privacy-conscious, model-ready data feeds
 - I'm a recent MS in Applied Data Science Grad (and student athlete ⚾) from the **University of Chicago**
-- I graduated in 2023 from **Claremont McKenna College** where I majored in Econ and minored in Data Science
+- I graduated in 2023 from **Claremont McKenna College** where I majored in Econ, minored in Data Science and was a 2x baseball captain
 - Home is **Seattle, WA**
 - I love being a part of a **team**, whether on the field or in the office
-- I'm fascinated by **AI** and I love reading about, exploring, and developing new AI applications
+- I'm fascinated by **AI** and I love reading about, exploring, and building new AI applications

 ### 🌱 Current Projects...
 - These are active works in progress.
 Each linked README outlines the goal and direction.
 I love working with others, so if you have any ideas or are interested in collaborating please reach out!